Fast differentiation of hyperbolic chaos: Fast formula of unstable divergence

+\begin{remark*} (1) In practice, a $\rho$-typical point $x_0$ can be found by running almost all orbits starting from the attractor basin for some time.
+(2) In practice, the unstable subspace, $V^u$, can be obtained by pushing-forward $u$ many randomly initiated vectors, because unstable vectors grow faster than stable ones.
+(3) A more careful analysis should prove this theorem for almost all $x_0$ in the attractor basin and almost all initial guesses of $V^u(x_0)$. \end{remark*}

-\begin{proof}{(of theorem~\ref{t:lra})} \nax{By the same tail bound in lemma~\ref{l:arau} and~\ref{l:hao}, we can show that $p$ is continuous on the attractor $K$.
-By the continuity of $\tilde U$, $\tilde U(p)$ is continuous on $K$.} Hence, by the definition of the SRB measure and lemma~\ref{l:UC by p}, we see that almost surely according to the Lebesgue measure on the basin of the attractor,
+\begin{proof} By the same tail bound as in lemma~\ref{l:arau} and~\ref{l:hao}, we can show that $\ip{p,\tilde e}$ is continuous on the attractor $K$.
+Hence, $\tilde U(p)$ is continuous on $K$; by the ergodic theorem and lemma~\ref{l:UC by p}, we see that almost surely according to the SRB measure,

 By lemma~\ref{l:induction}, the definition of $\tilde U$, the orthogonal condition, we have